JuliaDynamics/DiscreteEvents.jl/docs/src/clocks.md

 ## Parallel Clocks (Experimental)

-Working with parallel clocks over multiple threads is a new feature in v0.3 and cannot yet considered to be stable.
+Parallel clocks are a new feature in v0.3 and cannot yet considered to be stable.
 Please develop your applications first single-threaded before going parallel.
 Please report any failures.

 Parallel clocks are virtual clocks with local clocks on parallel threads to support multi-threaded simulations.